gutierrezps/PIC18F2550_Libraries/README.md

 PIC18F2550, based on XC8 Compiler.
 That's because, unfortunately, MPLAB Code Configurator doesn't support this chip.

+The included examples are also compatible with PIC18F2455, PIC18F4455 and PIC18F4550, since it's the same datasheet.

 ## Requirements

 - [MPLAB X IDE]